KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-pyladies-remote-talk/README.md

 ### Documentation

-My first recommendation is that you go to the Useful Resources Section, follow the links to the DjangoCon US website repo documentation, read it, and make the documentations in your own projects equally welcoming and positive.
+My highly recommend that you go to the Useful Resources Section, follow the links to the DjangoCon US website repo documentation and read it.

 </td></tr>